De Quervains Tendonitis

-De Quervain's tendonitis refers to a swollen tendon that limits the movement of the thumb or makes the movement painful, particularly with extension or stretching of the thumb.
-Contact our Houston offices if you are experiencing pain.
+De Quervain’s tendonitis refers to a swollen tendon that limits the movement of the thumb or makes the movement painful, particularly with extension or stretching of the thumb.
+Tendons are like ropes that muscles use to pull the bone.

 - Pain that worsens with hand and thumb movement